dlwhitehurst/countries-ce/README.md

 An endpoint is hosted `http://localhost:8081/api/v1/countries/static` that provides a JSON list of world countries.

+**What did we learn from this?**

+We learned that:

+1. Dataweave CAN be run on CE
+2. Dataweave scripts can be externalized to `/src/main/resource/modules`

 ## Build and Run
 To build and run this repo, just call the bash script `run.sh`.